Insulin Resistance Diet: What to Eat & What to Avoid

 According to the data of the World Health Organisation, around 77 million people are suffering from diabetes, and millions are on the brink of getting it.
 This metabolic disorder is ruining the future health of the world as youth are becoming the prey of this lifestyle disorder.

-We are confined to chairs and mobiles, and that is worsening the situation.
-Insulin resistance can be treated and prevented with an active lifestyle that includes the right food and exercises.
+We are confined to chairs and mobiles, worsening the situation.
+Insulin resistance can be treated and prevented with an active lifestyle with the right food and exercise.
 Insulin resistance is greatly affected by a healthy diet.

-A good insulin resistance diet can bring someone back from the one-way road of diabetes.
-How an insulin resistance diet works and what an insulin resistance diet plan is; let’s read this blog.
+A good insulin-resistance diet can help someone overcome the one-way road of diabetes.
+To learn how an insulin resistance diet works and what an insulin resistance diet plan is, read this blog.

 Before discussing insulin resistance and diet, let’s understand what insulin resistance is.